Trail Frequently Asked Questions

 The primary issues are trespassing, littering, loss of privacy, weeds, and dogs.
 Here are design ideas being considered for the trail for each issue:

 - Fencing: The 100 foot wide railroad corridor is already fenced on both sides.
-Where sensitive livestock issues exist, a double fencing option will be considered (where a 10' gap is placed between the livestock fence and the trail).
+Where sensitive livestock issues exist, a woven wire fence will be placed to keep dogs separate from livestock.

 - Dogs: Dogs will be leashed (leash rule on trail).
 Trail users will be notified of this rule by signs at each access point.
+Woven wire fencing will be placed by the JBTC in areas where sensitive livestock issues exist.
 Trail users will also be notified that landowners have the right to shoot at dogs found trespassing and bothering livestock.
 Dog owners will also be asked to pick up dog feces.
 Doggie bag dispensers will be placed at each access point, as well as trash cans.

 - Littering: Recreational trail users have been shown to generally be good citizens, packing out their litter.
 Trash cans will be placed at access points and along the trail, too.
 For those leaving litter behind, the Joseph Branch Trail Consortium (JBTC) will have a routine cleanup route on the trail.
-Additionally, local groups like the Enterprise-Joseph Lions Club will adopt trail segments and help with annual cleanup efforts.
+Additionally, local groups will be encourages to adopt trail segments and help with annual cleanup efforts.

 - Loss of Privacy: Some adjacent landowners were not bargaining for a trail near their property when they purchased it.
 The JBTC understands this change and will place vegetation barriers (fast growing bushes) and privacy fences where needed.
 While this change is something to get used to for some, studies have shown that many adjacent landowners tend to see the trail as a benefit (health-wise, socially, and property value) once it is constructed (Source: Corning S., Mowatt R., and Chancellor C. (2012).
 Multiuse Trails: Benefits and Concerns of Residents and Property Owners.
 Journal of Urban Planning and Development.
 No. 138: 277-285).
 And trail recreation users have been shown to generally be respectful citizens and respect privacy of adjacent landowners.
 Additionally, benches and "social gathering areas" like trailheads will be located away from property owners concerned about privacy.